-Types Of Welding Joints – A welding joint is an arrangement or configuration of the two pieces of metal (or more) that will be welded together.
+Types Of Welding Joints – A welding joint is an arrangement or configuration of two pieces of metal (or more) that will be welded together.
 There are 5 basic joints that are most commonly known and applied according to the American Welding Society (AWS) and many other standards.

-There is also any other type of joints that is actually derived from the 5 basic types of joints that are rarely mentioned in any textbook.
+There is also any other type of joint that is actually derived from the 5 basic types of joints that are rarely mentioned in any textbook.
 The joint configuration is an important matter and highly essential in determining whether the welded joint can withstand the load that’s imposed on it, putting aside the weld integrity factor.

-To some extend an improper joint configuration can also compromise the integrity of the weld joint.
+To some extent, an improper joint configuration can also compromise the integrity of the weld joint.
 An improper configuration of the joint can cause weld and material defects, for example, incomplete penetration, cracking, lamination, etc.

-Thus an extensive knowledge about how to configure a proper welding joint can tremendously help the engineering process so that it can minimize any potential failure of the weld joint.
+Thus extensive knowledge about how to configure a proper welding joint can tremendously help the engineering process so that it can minimize any potential failure of the weld joint.
 This article will try to break down all things that we know about the welding joint.

 TERMS IN WELDING JOINT

 Before we talk about different welding joints we should understand the anatomy of a single joint.
 Figure 2 above should tell you the parts of a single joint (groove welded and fillet welded) that you need to know.
 While there are other variations of joint, the element that made a joint doesn’t vary that much.
-Several things that you should note for yourself when you’re welding or inspect a joint are its angle, its groove shape, its root, and its weld size.
+Several things that you should note for yourself when you’re welding or inspecting a joint are its angle, its groove shape, its root, and its weld size.

 The bevel angle or groove angle is varied depending on the required strength and metal thickness.
 Mostly the material is chamfered on the same angle each, so a bevel angle is half of the groove angle.
 It’s a little bit different in fillet weld, where mostly the joint is fixed to be perpendicular and is not commonly beveled.
 This makes measuring the angle of those two types of weld a little bit different.

 Another important element is the root.
 Depending on the design, the joint could be an open or closed joint.
-In an open joint, there’s an opening between two base metals to allow the weld to melt through, this opening is called root opening or gap and its size is entirely based on the welder’s preference.
-A root face is the thickness of the root to prevent excessive penetration or melt through.
+In an open joint, there’s an opening between two base metals to allow the weld to melt through, this opening is called a root opening or gap and its size is entirely based on the welder’s preference.
+A root face is the thickness of the root to prevent excessive penetration or melt-through.
 The size is also entirely based on the preference of the welder.

 The measurement of weld size is also different on either butt weld or fillet weld.
 It’s a little bit simpler on butt weld because the geometry is not that complicated, the measurement can be done parallel to the thickness plane of the base metal.
 While on fillet weld, it’s a little bit complicated.
 To simplify things, the measuring element is like those of a triangle.
-The measurement is not just the throat but also a leg, which is non-existent in the butt weld.
+The measurement is not just the throat but also the leg, which is non-existent in the butt weld.